radius-project/docs/docs/content/getting-started/quickstarts/quickstart-dapr/index.md

 1. Press CTRL+C to terminate the port-forward.

-1. Confirm that the Dapr Redis statestore was successfully created:
+1. A [local-dev Recipe]({{< ref recipes >}}) was run during application deployment to automatically create a lightweight Redis container plus a Dapr component configuration.
+Confirm that the Dapr Redis statestore was successfully created:

    ```sh
    dapr components -k -A